Praful/allcatsrgrey/README.md

 The key files are The Collection data, the archive data, and the downloads data.

-The archive, region, and downloads data are provided in a ZIP file.
-Each contains the scraped data in CSV format (tab separated) and the URLs of the documents referenced.
+The archive, region, and downloads data are provided in their own ZIP file.
+Each ZIP file contains the scraped data in CSV format (tab separated) and the URLs of the documents referenced.
 The URL files can be used to download the documents.
 The command to download referenced documents is provided below in the `Downloading documents` section.
 There are about 13,000 files to download in total.